microsoft/hands-on-lab-serverless/README.md

 ## Prerequisites

-To start this Hands On Lab you will need :

-- An Azure Subscription with the `Contributor` role to create and manage the labs' resources
-- A dedicated resource group for this lab to ease the cleanup at the end.
+You will find all the prerequisites at :  [ [MOAW] Product Hands-on Lab : Azure Serverless Architecture > Prerequisites][moaw-prereq-link]

+Different Development Environment Options will also be offered :

+- Locally with the tools required
-- The [Azure CLI][az-cli-install] installed on your machine
+- Devcontainer on your machine
-- The [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
-- If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.EventGrid`, `Microsoft.KeyVault`, `Microsoft.Logic`, `Microsoft.SignalRService`, `Microsoft.Web`
+- Codespace directly from your browser

 ## Contributing